Namma Veettu Pillai Box Office Collections (11 Days): Sivakarthikeyan Scores A Fifer!

 Reportedly, the film joined the coveted 40-crore club in its second weekend.
 Going by the reports, the film has managed to collect around Rs 44 crore from the first 10 days of its run in theatres across Tamil Nadu.
 The film is expected to go past the 50-crore mark, this week itself.

-Earlier Movies Of Sivakarthiekyan To Join The Prestigious Club
+Earlier Movies Of Sivakarthikeyan To Join The Prestigious Club

 As mentioned above, Namma Veettu Pillai is the fifth Sivakarthikeyan movie to join the 40-crore club.
 Rajini Murugan was the first film of the actor's to enter the 40-crore club.
 Later, movies like Remo, Velaikkaran and Seema Raja also joined the prestigious club.